tum-esm/hermes/sensor/README.md

 **The release process is as follows:**

 1. Merge the changes into the `main` branch via a PR on GitHub to let the CI run all tests
-2. Tag the commit as `v0.1.0-beta.3` (or whatever the new version is)
+1. Tag the commit as `v0.1.0-beta.3` (or whatever the new version is)
-3. Create a release on GitHub with the same tag (`v0.1.0-beta.3`)
+1. Create a release on GitHub with the same tag (`v0.1.0-beta.3`)
-4. Follow the description structure from https://github.com/tum-esm/hermes/releases/tag/v0.1.0-beta.1
+1. Follow the description structure from https://github.com/tum-esm/hermes/releases/tag/v0.1.0-beta.1

 **Now, you can send new configs with that release number to the server:**

+The configs sent to the server should contain everything except for the `revision field`.
+The respective sensors will receive the new config and download the tagged release from GitHub.

 <br/>

 ## How the Raspi's run this code

-The sensor code is located `~/Documents/hermes/0.1.0-beta.3`.
+The sensor code is at `~/Documents/hermes/0.1.0-beta.3`.
 Only the sensor directory of this repository is stored on the Pi.
 The _crontab_ contains a line that starts the version currently active every 2 minutes.
-The CLI will only start the code if it is not already running.
+The CLI will only start the automation if it is not already running.

 ```cron
 # start automation (if not already running)
 */2 * * * * bash /home/pi/Documents/hermes/hermes-cli.sh start > /home/pi/Documents/hermes/hermes-cli.log
 ```

-The file `~/Documents/hermes/hermes-cli.sh` always points to the currently active version of hermes.
+The file `~/Documents/hermes/hermes-cli.sh` always points to the currently active version of Hermes.

 ```bash
 #!/bin/bash